×

 The legend of Nian explains some of the origins of Lunar New Year customs.
 Nian was a mythical creature who would attack villages before the Lunar New Year, but eventually, the villagers drove him off using red clothing, lanterns, and firecrackers.

 The Chinese zodiac animals are also an important aspect of Chinese New Year; each year is assigned one of the twelve animals of the Zodiac.
-2024 is the Year of the Dragon, a symbol of good luck, honour and success in Chinese culture.
+2025 is the Year of the Snake, a symbol of good luck, honour and success in Chinese culture.

 Festivities